dCO2/Dendron-for-Pubd-Notes/notes/documenting p-knuth.md

 - [[What is the pattern in the code for algorithms that solve backtracking problems]]
 - we don't care about puzzles or finding the patterns of algorithm design thinking in our household lives because we don't particularly care about optimization; the data is not fully available at our grasp at any given moment &c.
 But for companies whose profit or life & death status is dependent on how well they cut their losses, optimization is important.
 - I think it is best to play around the solution of an algorithm problem as a beginner (if you don't want to move fast), this way you get a feel of the breadth or landscape of the (mathematical) patterns in the problem.
-- (leet)coder tutoring on youtube are not teachers, beginners will get the wrong impression that that [top-down coding] with ease is how problems are solved. ([[on the difficulty of communication]])
+- (leet)coders tutoring on youtube are not teachers, beginners will get the wrong impression that that [top-down coding] with ease is how problems are solved. ([[on the difficulty of communication]])